 6. Decide what to donate or toss

 - Sell items that are in good condition.
-Selling some things will help you recoup some of the moving costs, which will undoubtedly come in handy.
+Selling some items will help you recoup some of the moving costs, which will undoubtedly come in handy.

 - Donate or freecycle.
 For the items that you don’t think will sell, you can donate them to your local charity.
 Charities take items like clothing, toys, household items, and anything else in good condition.
 You can also post your items on sites like freecycle.org, for example.